bhauman/spell-spec/README.md

 ## Why?

-In certain situations there is a need to provide user feedback for misstyped map keys.
-This is true for tool configuration and possibly any external API where users are repeatedly stung my single character misshaps. `spell-spec` can provide valuable feedback for these situations.
+In certain situations there is a need to provide user feedback for miss-typed map keys.
+This is true for tool configuration and possibly any external API where users are repeatedly stung my single character mishaps. `spell-spec` can provide valuable feedback for these situations.

 The behavior in the library is an evolution of the library